gpietro/react-numpad/README.md

 npm run storybook
 ```

-Visit localhost:6006 to see the available NumPad components available so far.
+Visit localhost:6006 to see the NumPad components available so far.
 Storybook is helpful during development to see how the components behaves and looks.

 ### Build
 ```shell